This post may contain affiliate links. Please read our disclosure policy.

 - Uncover and cook about 5 minutes longer, or until sauce is slightly thickened, the sweet potatoes are tender when pierced with a knife and the juice of turkey is no longer pink when the center of thickest piece is cut.

-Recipe Notes
+Notes

 Source: adapted from Betty Crocker’s Healthy New Choices (affiliate link) Cookbook

-- Slow Cooker Braised Chicken with Sweet Potatoes
+- Slow Cooker Braised Chicken with Sweet Potatoes — tender chicken and sweet potatoes in a flavorful sauce.

-- Slow Cooker Pumpkin Black Bean Chili
+- Slow Cooker Pumpkin Black Bean Chili— hearty and full of fall flavors.

-We loved this recipe and I’m making it a second time already using a combination of sweet potatoes and red potatoes.
+We loved this recipe and Iโm making it a second time already using a combination of sweet potatoes and red potatoes.
 It decreases the sweetness a little more.
 Thank you!